lucidsoftware/neo-sbt-scalafmt/README.md

 scalafmtVersion := "1.0.0-RC2"              // current project
 ```

+## Task configuration

-To run scalafmt automatically before compiling (or before loading, in the case of sbt).
+To run `scalafmt` automatically before compiling (or before loading, in the case of sbt).

 ```scala
 scalafmtOnCompile in ThisBuild := true // all projects